 Aster Amellus

-Aster amellus is a perennial also known as the Italian Starwort, Michaelmas Daisy, Fall Aster.
-The daisy-like flowers of the Aster Amellus are violet-blue and the center is yellow.
+Aster amellus is a perennial that also goes by the name Italian Starwort, Michaelmas Daisy, and Fall Aster.

 Alpine Aster